zarf-dev/proposals/0048-schema-update-process/README.md

 #### Story 4

 As a Zarf maintainer, I want to introduce a new API version so that I can deprecate fields, add new required fields, and rename fields in the current package schema.
 I want the process to do this to be straightforward.
-I want earlier versions of Zarf
+I want earlier versions of Zarf to handle deploying packages from the new schema, even on versions not including the new schema.
+If the package is not deployable, then the user should see a clear version requirement.

 ### Risks and Mitigations